 Normally, you should not need to create an ActionRequest yourself.
 It only has meaning inside the MVC layer of the framework and is created before invoking the MVC dispatcher.
 If you do need to create an ActionRequest yourself to dispatch, such a request is always bound to an HTTP ServerRequest:

 '''

 use Neos\Flow\Core\Bootstrap;

 use Neos\Flow\Http\HttpRequestHandlerInterface;

 use Neos\Flow\Mvc\ActionRequest;

 // ...

+(continues on next page)

 '''